dataArtisans/flink-training-web/dataStream/4-handsOn.md

 Since we have not started the job yet, the out file does not receive any data.

 The [basics hands-on session]({{site.baseurl}}/dataStream/1-handsOn.html) explains how to execute a packaged program on a running Flink instance using the CLI client.
-After you started the job, you will how it writes its output to the file.
+After you have started the job, you will see how it writes its output to the file.
 In the beginning, you should see a lot of invalid predictions (`-1`).
-However after some time, the continuously refined regression models produce more more and more valid predictions.
+However, after some time, the continuously refined regression models produce more and more valid predictions.

 You can also see the running job in the [Flink web dashboard](http://localhost:8081).